omeravr/counter-service/README.md

 This setup ensures that the Helm chart for the Counter Service application is easily accessible and deployable using GitHub Actions and Helm.

+### Reverting Changes
+If you need to revert the deployment, follow these steps to clean up the Helm deployment and associated AWS resources.

+1. Delete the Helm Deployment
+To uninstall the Helm release: helm uninstall counter-service -n counter-service

+2. Delete the TargetGroupBinding
+To delete the TargetGroupBinding resource from your Kubernetes cluster: kubectl delete TargetGroupBinding counter-service -n counter-service

+3. Delete the Listener and Target Group on AWS
+To clean up the listener and target group on AWS, follow these steps:

+Delete the Listener:

+Go to the AWS Management Console.
+Navigate to the EC2 Dashboard.
+Select Load Balancers under the Load Balancing section.
+Choose the load balancer associated with your EKS cluster.
+Select the Listeners tab.
+Find the listener you want to delete and click on the Actions dropdown, then select Delete.
+Delete the Target Group:

+In the EC2 Dashboard, select Target Groups under the Load Balancing section.
+Find the target group associated with your Listener.
+Select the target group and click on Actions, then select Delete.
+By following these steps, you can ensure that all resources associated with the deployment are properly cleaned up.